 Asynchronous communication isn’t anything new.
 Handwritten letters were a common form of communication generations ago, and we brought back text messages in 2000.
 How we use it in the workplace has evolved, though.

 With the proliferation of new tools that support both written and oral communication methods, it’s getting easier, faster, and more interactive than ever before.
 As a result, more teams prioritize asynchronous communication to get the job done.
 If you’ve ever considered asynchronous communication but weren’t sure how it could work for your team, we’ve got you.

 Here’s everything you need to know about how embracing asynchronous communication will make your team more efficient and effective communicators.
 Read through to the end for four action steps that will help you practically implement asynchronous methods in your workplace.

 What is asynchronous communication?

-But there's a disadvantage to synchronous communication: too much of it and your calendar starts looking like a stack of cargo containers full of too many meetings.
+Most information sharing in the work environment is real-time communication, synchronous communication, which is ideal for messages that require an immediate response.
+But there's a disadvantage to synchronous communication: too much of it, and your calendar looks like a stack of cargo containers full of too many meetings.

 Social media posts